copiaincolla/MetaTagsBundle/README.md

 Symfony Bundle to manage html meta tags by matching urls.

-Tags starting with __"S2.0"__ are compatible with symfony 2.0.x
+Tags starting with __"S2.0"__ are compatible with Symfony 2.0.x.

-If you are using symfony 2.0.x follow [this guide](https://github.com/copiaincolla/MetaTagsBundle/blob/symfony-2.0.x/README.md)
+If you are using symfony 2.0.x follow [this guide](https://github.com/copiaincolla/MetaTagsBundle/blob/symfony-2.0.x/README.md).

 # How it works